1 What Is the Twelve-Factor App Methodology?

 To guarantee quality, apps deployed in testing environments should behave similarly in production environments.
 In the Mendix Cloud, all environments are provisioned in the same way.
 The only differences are configuration, data, and your application.
 Data can be moved between environments through backup and restore to ensure testing with representative data.

 Mendix Cloud uses the Cloud Foundry firehose to collect all the log events from all your applications.
-This can be viewed and filtered in the Mendix Cloud Portal.
+This can be viewed and filtered in the Mendix Developer Portal.

 1.12 Admin Processes